ngiann/ConvolvedGaussianProcessesExperiments/README.md

 @load "Mrk279_2017.jld2" # warnings may appear
 ```

 Loading the file introduces a number of variables that will be listed in the REPL once the command has been executed.
-The variables that we will be looking at are "masses", "accretions", "centroids" and "posterior".
+The variables that we will be looking at are `masses`, `accretions`, `centroids` and `posterior`.
+These are all matrices with dimensions *(number of candidate masses)×(number of candidate eddingtonfractions)*.

+Matrix `posterior` containts the posterior probability of each combination of mass and accretion.